openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

--  The result is a variable (the named member field in type *T* found in the object referred to by the object reference expression value) if the field is a blank *const* or is not *const*, while the field access occurs in an instance variable initializer, instance initializer or constructor.
+-  The result is a variable (the named member field in type *T* found in the object referred to by the object reference expression value) if the field is a blank *const*, or is not *const*, while the field access occurs in an instance variable initializer, instance initializer, or constructor.

 Only the object reference type (not the class type of an actual object